dioxfile/Book_Fuzzy/README.md

 # Book_Fuzzy
-Book: Introduction to Fuzzy Logic with Applications Master of Science in Computer Science
+Book: Introduction to Fuzzy Logic with Applications in Computer Science.